 Leverage industry frameworks and reporting tools

 Participating firms use the AIA’s Design Data Exchange (DDx) platform to input each project’s energy model results, predicted energy use intensity, renewable energy, etc., which translates to estimated operational carbon.
-In 2023, 154 firms even reported detailed embodied carbon data for over 7,000 design projects via this platform—a huge increase that reflects best practice sharing.
+In 2023, 154 firms even reported detailed embodied carbon data for over 7,000 design projects via this platform

 Likewise in the UK, the RIBA 2030 Climate Challenge provides architects with specific performance targets (for operational energy, water, and embodied carbon per square meter) and tools to assess designs against those benchmarks.